The arrival of Destiny 2 Forsaken brings a new Destiny 2 Power level cap to work towards.

 - If you have Powerful Gear waiting but you haven't hit 500 yet, wait until you have before collecting it, as they are one of the few sources of loot in the game that will get you from 500 to 600.

 If you aren't focused on getting to Power Level 500 as fast as possible, then just enjoy the game at your own pace.
 Then from after that, the Powerful Gear grind begins.

-Destiny 2 Power level sources list, including Powerful Gear sources
+Destiny 2 Power level sources list to get to max level cap 600, including Powerful Gear sources

 Learning which sources give what Power loot is key to faster and more effective levelling.
 The vast majority of activities will drop loot at a soft cap of 500, meaning it's easier to simply play the game how you want and gradually level up.